matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 ---
 slug: blog-development-sveltekit
-title: "How I built a blog with Svelte and SvelteKit"
+title: 'How I built a blog with Svelte and SvelteKit'
 date: 2021-09-08
 excerpt: "An overview of the experience I've had using these amazing projects."
 tags: [Front-End, Svelte, SvelteKit]